 For radio listeners, there is an FM twin tuner with RDS, which constantly scans for the best signal for the selected station, and up to four radio aerials for optimum reception.

-The integrated single CD/DVD drive of the 911 Turbo models can, in combination with the standard BOSE® Surround Sound System, replay music from audio and video DVDs in 5.1 Discrete Surround Format.
-As an option, a six-disc CD/DVD autochanger can also be integrated in PCM (standard on 911 Turbo S models).
+For all 911 Turbo and 911 Turbo S models the six-disc CD/DVD auto-changer is equipped standard.
+In combination with the standard BOSE® Surround Sound System, replay music from audio and video DVDs in 5.1 Discrete Surround Format.

-The standard GPS navigation module has a hard drive with map data for most European countries.
+The standard GPS navigation module has a hard drive with map data for most of Australia.
 When viewing a map, it is possible to select either a 3D perspective or a 2D display.

 The optional electronic logbook enables automatic recording of mileage, route distance, date and time, starting point and destination for each journey.

 A TV tuner, available as an option, receives unencoded analogue and digital television broadcasts (DVB-T) to provide entertainment between journeys.
 For your safety, the TV picture cannot be displayed while the vehicle is in motion.

 Almost all of the functions of PCM can be controlled via the optional voice control system.
 The main menu item is read aloud exactly as it is displayed on the screen and the voice control system recognises commands or number sequences, irrespective of the speaker.
 It gives audible feedback and guides you through the functions.
 There is no need to ‘train’ the system.
 Phone book entries can be retrieved, a radio station selected or the navigation destination entered directly by speaking whole words.